philipp1993/DynamicMediaBTRouter/README.md

 ### Requirements
 - An Android device with the minimum API Level 11 (Honeycomb - Android 3.0)
+    - API Level 18 (Jelly Bean - Android 4.3) is preferred because of different handling of the bluetooth sco stream.
 - A bluetooth device which supports the hands free profile (usually headsets or car speakerphones)
 - No task managers!
 They're crap and nothing else!
 They kill the background service so don't complain!